-As we have been noting for some time in our research notes, regularly scheduled releases are obviously less relevant in the face of 'macro' factors; and especially (as our anticipatory views into mid-February had highlighted) the highly pernicious impact of the COVID-19 virus.
-This now extends to the aftermath of the US government rescue package.

-That said, there are still some very important economic releases and central bank influences in this once again typically very full week.
-Even if they will only act as a backdrop for the future COVID-19 impact and other 'macro' influences, they will still be important.
+As we have been noting for some time in our research notes, regularly scheduled releases are obviously less relevant in the face of the COVID-19 'macro' factors.
+That said, there are still some very important economic releases and central bank influences again this week.